The Ordnance Society

 Please note that Ordnance Society reserves the right to refuse any visit applications, particularly where access to or within the visit site are restricted.

 The usual list of our visits and activities for the year are below.
 As always, friends and family are welcome on visits.
-Spaces on some of the events are limited, so if you are interested in attending any of these events, please contact:
+Spaces on some of the events are limited, so if you are interested in attending any of these events, please contact Neil Grant at neilgrant2@yahoo.co.uk

-There are a couple of events which we hope will happen this year, but where the dates are still being finalised.
-If you are interested in any of these, please let us know, and we’ll update you once we have a date.
+There are a couple of events at the bottom of the list which are specialised enough that we will effectively book them to order.
+If you are interested in any of these, please let us know, and we’ll sort out a date.

 JANUARY